clearstream/code-challenge/README.md

 _This project and scenario is hypothetical._

 ## Requirements
-- Utilize Vue 3 (Composition API) + TypeScript.
+- Utilize Vue 3 (Composition API), TypeScript, and Tailwind 3.
 - Include a hidden HTML element at the bottom of the page with the `id="clearstream-rocks"`.
+- Use all linting and static analysis tools.
 - Include backend tests.
 Frontend tests not required.

 ## Miscellaneous
 - You should not work on this project for more than eight hours.
 - This application does not need authentication.
 - You will be compensated for your time doing this project if you are not hired.
 - Attention to detail is very important.